<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 What is the TSA Report?

 TSA stands for Total Score of Athleticism.
-The concept was originally developed by Anthony Turner and colleagues out of Middlesex University (UK) in a paper titled Total Score of Athleticism: Holistic Athlete Profiling to Enhance Decision-Making which was published in the NSCA Strength & Conditioning Journal in December of 2019.
+The concept was originally developed by Anthony Turner and colleagues out of Middlesex University (UK) in a paper titled Total Score of Athleticism: Holistic Athlete Profiling to Enhance Decision-Making which was published in the NSCA Strength & Conditioning Journal in December 2019.
 In this paper, the researchers make the point that this score is a way to holistically stack athletes up against one another using the inputs you like, and then compile those inputs to give one clean number as the output.
 This output is the TSA Score.
 In the Hawkin Dynamics System, your inputs will be a test type and an accompanying metric (i.e. Countermovement Jump & Jump Momentum).
 You can select 3-7 of these test/metric combinations to compile one complete TSA Score.

 Reading a TSA Score